Treatment Effects in Bunching Designs: The Impact of Mandatory Overtime Pay on Hours

-This section outlines a framework useful for reasoning about the determination of weekly work hours among hourly workers, which motivates the identification strategy of Section \ref{sec:empstrat}.
-Readers primarily interested in the bunching design may wish to skip directly to that section.
+Although the main identification results of this paper are not specific to the overtime application, I will use it as a running example throughout.
+To set the stage, this section outlines a framework for reasoning about the determination of weekly hours among hourly workers that motivates the bunching design approach in that context.
+Readers primarily interested in the econometric contribution of this paper may wish to skip directly to Section \ref{sec:empstrat}

 Given the time-and-a-half rule, total pay for a given worker in a particular week is a kinked function of the worker's hours that week, as depicted in Figure \ref{thekink}.
 This is true provided that the worker's hourly wage $w$ is fixed with respect to the choice of hours that week.
-Indeed, the data detailed in Section \ref{sec:data} reveal that hours tend to vary considerably between weeks for a given hourly worker, while workers' wages change only infrequently.
+Indeed, the data (detailed in Section \ref{sec:data}) reveal that hours tend to vary considerably between weeks for a given hourly worker, while workers' wages change only infrequently.
 I propose to view this as a two stage-process.
 In a first step, workers are hired with an hourly wage set along with an ``anticipated'' number of weekly hours.
 Then, with that hourly wage fixed in the short-run, final scheduling of hours is controlled by the firm and varies by week given shocks to the firm's demand for labor.